-Since the son has no interest in the ancestral property until the death of the father, therefore, he cannot bring partition suit.
+Since the son has no interest in the ancestral property until the death of the father, therefore, he cannot bring a partition suit.
 Hence, there could be no coparcenary between a father and son.
 [Gouranga Sundar Mitra v.
 Mahendra Narayan Mitra, AIR 1927 Cal 776]

-Son does not acquire any interest by birth, therefore, cannot demand a partition of such property from the father as well as cannot call for an account of the management thereof from the father — [CIT vs Babubhai Mansukhbhai AIR 1977 Cal].
+Son does not acquire any interest in the ancestral property by birth, therefore, he cannot demand a partition of such property from the father.
+As well as, the son cannot call for an account of the management thereof from the father — [CIT vs Babubhai Mansukhbhai AIR 1977 Cal].

 Thus it is apparent from the above discussion that you have no interest in the property. your father is still alive, and he is the absolute owner.
-The concept of joint family property does not find in Dayabhaga School of Hindu law.
+The concept of joint family property does not find in the Dayabhaga School of Hindu law.

 You cannot get father’s properties (ancestral or self-acquired) in his lifetime.
 You have no right to claim partition or injunction because of lack of your interest in the property.